cosmic-hiker/morpheus-framework/README.md

 ### Self-Improving Workflow
 The framework learns from your patterns:
-- Identifies effective collaboration patterns
+- Identifies effective collaboration patterns.
-- Suggests process improvements
+- Suggests process improvements and proactively reflects on persistent challenges.
-- Adapts to your coding style and preferences
+- Adapts to your coding style and preferences.
-- Evolves quality standards based on your projects
+- Evolves quality standards based on your projects (with human approval).

 ### Session Memory
 Maintains context across AI sessions: